teoqba/Si7020/README.md

 ## Library ##

 Arduino and Spark Core library for Silicon Labs Si7020 relative humidity and temperature sensor.
-When using Arduino, copy the files from firmwire to Arduino IDE library folder.
+When using Arduino, copy the files from firmware to Arduino IDE library folder.
 The sensor uses I2C communication.

 **USAGE:**
-See firmwire/examples/Si7020\_example.ino for basic usage.
+See firmware/examples/Si7020\_example.ino for basic usage.

 ## Breakout ##
 Bill of materials: